-- · Box 1: Overview, Key Words, and Subtopic Name: Describe the potential outcome(s) of the proposed activity in terms of a product, process, or service.
+- Box 1: Overview, Key Words, and Subtopic Name: Describe the potential outcome(s) of the proposed activity in terms of a product, process, or service.
 Provide a list of key words or phrases that identify the areas of technical expertise to be invoked in reviewing the proposal; and the areas of application that are the initial target of the technology.
-Provide the subtopic name. - Box 2: Intellectual Merit: This section MUST begin with "This Small Business Innovation Research Phase I project".
+Provide the subtopic name.
+Box 2: Intellectual Merit: This section MUST begin with "This Small Business Technology Transfer Phase I - Box 2: Intellectual Merit: This section MUST begin with "This Small Business Technology Transfer Phase I project..."
 Address the intellectual merits of the proposed activity.
 Do not include proprietary information in the summary.
-Briefly describe the technical hurdle(s) that will addressed by the proposed R&D (which should be crucial to successful commercialization of the innovation), the goals of the proposed R&D, and a high-level summary of the plan to reach those goals. - Box 3: Broader/Commercial Impact: In the short term, the proposed R&D activity is expected to bring the innovation closer to commercialization under a sustainable business model.
-In this box, describe the potential impacts the commercialization of this innovation will have on society.
-Examples include generating larger economic impacts, meeting societal needs, and enabling further scientific / technological understanding.
+Briefly describe the technical hurdle(s) that will be addressed by the proposed R&D (which should be crucial to successful commercialization of the innovation), the goals of the proposed R&D, and a high-level summary of the plan to reach those goals. - Box 3: Broader/Commercial Impact: In this field, discuss the expected outcomes in terms of how the proposed project will bring the innovation closer to commercialization under a sustainable business model.
+In this box, also describe the potential commercial and market impacts that such a commercialization effort would have, if successful.
+As appropriate, also discuss potential broader societal impacts of the innovation (e.g. educational, environmental, scientific, societal, or other impacts on the nation and the world). - 3.
 Project Description.
 [Fifteen (15) pages MAXIMUM].
-The project description is the core of the proposal document, where you convince the SBIR Program Director and the expert reviewers that your proposed R&D project meets the NSF's criteria for intellectual merit and broader/commercial impact.
+The project description is the core of the proposal document, where you convince the STTR Program Director and the expert reviewers that your proposed R&D project meets the NSF's criteria for intellectual merit and broader/commercial impact.
 Present evidence that the proposed technology is innovative, that development of it entails high technical risk, and that you have a credible plan to establish technical feasibility during Phase I. Convince the reviewers that the company and the project team have the necessary expertise, resources, and support to carry out the project, and that they are committed to building a viable business around the product/service being developed.
 Finally, present a compelling case that the project objectives will significantly advance the readiness of the technology and strengthen and validate its commercial position.
+The below format is strongly suggested for the Project Description.